mengjii/mengji/README.md

 #for example
 <details open>
   <summary>It's a style</summary>
-      I'm really trying to write a format
+      I'm really trying to write a format.Can be used to create toggle.
 </details>